top of page

 While a single home cooked meal is always appreciated, folks going through food insecurity need a little more help than just that.
 The food pantry provides access to food and household staples and snacks, including eggs laid by our farm chickens and produce grown in the Community Garden, and items purchased from the store or donated.

-When possible, we also have gas cards on hand.
 Individuals or families can visit the pantry up to once a week and help themselves to any items available.
 Some folks we see only once or twice due to an unexpected bill or illness, some sporadically based on the number of hours available to work, and others visit routinely on an ongoing basis.
 No questions asked.

 food pantry